tejasholla23/FinanceTracker/README.md

 # Finance Tracker

-This is a full-stack finance tracking application built with React (frontend) and Node/Express (backend) using MongoDB for data storage.
+This is a full-stack finance tracking application built with React (frontend) and Node/Express (backend) using PostgreSQL for data storage.

 ## Setup